19hours/sg-statutes/Acts/Infectious Diseases Act.md

 Section 31

-Vaccination of Persons Leaving or Arriving in Singapore
+Requirements As to Vaccination

+and Other Prophylaxis

-Yellow Fever — Vaccination against yellow fever is required from any person who is going to or coming from or has passed through any country which is wholly or partly endemic for yellow fever.
+1.Yellow Fever— Every person who is going to or coming from or has passed through any country which is wholly or partly endemic for yellow fever shall be vaccinated against yellow fever —

+(a) at a private hospital or medical clinic in Singapore designated by the Director; or

+(b) at a yellow fever vaccination centre designated by a State Party to the World Health Organisation.

+[S 615/2008 wef 01/12/2008]

 FOURTH SCHEDULE